 First, some background.
 This is the classic proof-text for the concept of "venial" vs. "mortal" sins in the Roman Catholic Church.
 A "venial" sin is said to be minor, such that it will not cause you to go to hell if unrepented of and unforgiven (i.e. not confessed to a Roman Catholic priest during Roman Catholic Mass), although you will have to do time in Purgatory for it.

 The Roman Catholic "mortal" sin, if not confessed, repented of, and forgiven (through Roman Catholic Mass) will cause you to go to hell.

 Now, the Protestants recognized salvation by faith alone.
-However, still viewing sins as either grievous or trivial, they felt that there were sins committed that were bad enough to send a person to hell if they did not repent of them, and that we shouldn't even pray concerning that.
+However, still viewing sins as either grievous or trivial, they felt that there were sins committed that were bad enough to send a person to hell if he did not repent of them, and that we shouldn't even pray concerning that.

 Now, we know that all sins are forgiven.
 Jesus paid for them all, the big sins and the little sins.
 The only sin now which sends one to hell is unbelief, the fact that you do not believe and do not accept that your sins are forgiven, therefore rejecting the Word of God.

 Whether they commit sins is a heart issue, tied into faith vs. unbelief.
 Faith in the forgiveness of sins brings regeneration by the power of the Holy Spirit and His indwelling, causing one to not desire to sin, but to please God.
-In the reverse, one who sins habitually and without regret demonstrates evidence of their unbelief (to all creation) by doing so.
+In the reverse, one who sins habitually and without regret demonstrates evidence of his unbelief (to all creation) by doing so.

 Now, if you are content to stick with the above, you should do fine.
 End of discussion.